vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 #### g:Profiler: many organisms but limited resources
 [g:Profiler](https://biit.cs.ut.ee/gprofiler/) supports a [long list of organisms but has less resources](https://biit.cs.ut.ee/gprofiler/page/organism-list) than the other tools since it only retrieves functional annotations from Ensembl.
 It is very [regularly updated](https://biit.cs.ut.ee/gprofiler/page/news).

+For Enrichment analysis you need to use the

 ### Gene set enrichment analysis
 Some omics experiments generate a ranked list of genes: